The Holidays Continue with Three Kings Day in Spain

 The main traditions have to do with welcoming the Three Kings to leave gifts for good children, eating a dinner together with family (usually at home), and eating the Roscón de Reyes, which is a cake that has a little good-luck charm hidden inside.

-We think that most likely, the traditions of celebrating Three Kings Day as it is today, have been going on since the early 1900’s or even earlier.
-And how it is celebrated ‘today’ is what we’ll get more into further below.
+We originally thought that the traditions of celebrating Three Kings Day as it is today, have been going on since the early 1900’s or even earlier.
+Fortunately, one of our local readers corrected us recently and let us know that the oldest records of the Three Kings Parade goes back to 1866 in the Valencia town of Alcoi.
+How it is celebrated ‘today’ is what we’ll get more into further below.

 Three Kings Day in Spain versus Santa Claus